xrhics/SARL/README.md

 # SARL
-A Spatial and Adversarial Representation Learning Approach for Land Use Classification with POIs.
+A Spatial and Adversarial Representation Learning Approach for Predicting Land Use of Zones with POIs.

 ## Data